 Overview of Services

-Dynamy's John S. Laws Academy supports students through four years of high school and the first year of college, motivating them to achieve at their highest potential in high school, and preparing them for lifelong academic and personal success.
+The Dynamy John S. Laws Academy program supports students through four years of high school and the first year of college, motivating them to achieve at their highest potential in high school, and preparing them for lifelong academic and personal success.
 Program components include:

 - Academic Advising and Mentoring services.
 To complement the work of the public school guidance and counseling staff, each student is assigned an advisor with whom he or she develops a supportive relationship, with regular advisory meetings each month to monitor progress and performance.
 Students participate in MCAS and SAT prep sessions, and attend specialized workshops such as writing seminars, study and time management skills, and technology literacy.
 Students are mentored by professionals from area agencies and businesses, students from local colleges and universities, alumni of the Youth Academy program, and their older peers.